krishamaze/fe-be-alignment-analysis/finetune-ERP-frontend-New/docs/FRONTEND.md

   mode to let native scroll snapping work.
 The page adjusts to dynamic reel configuration changes and logs height mismatches for debugging.
 Desktop wheel events accumulate delta with an adaptive threshold to maintain consistent cross-device section navigation and avoid bubbling conflicts.
+Section transitions use `requestAnimationFrame` with cubic easing for smooth scrolling and respect `prefers-reduced-motion`.
 - `TestimonialsReel` cycles through customer testimonials.

 ## Booking Form